 Though their duties vary from state to state and practice to practice, dental assistants perform a number of tasks from taking x-rays to scheduling appointments.
 Some of their duties include:

-Every dentist has their own set of duties for their assistants.
+Every dentist has their own set of duties for their dental assistants.

 The requirements to become a dental assistant range from graduating from an accredited program and passing an exam to no formal education required depending on your state.
 Let’s look at the steps to take to get the education and experience you need.